 - Nationality: All nationalities

-- Number of Scholarships: Two positions are available.
+- Number of Awards: Two positions are available.

 Eligible Countries: Applicants of all nationalities are eligible to apply for this fellowship programme.